sanishaukhale/VEABGoa/README.md

           allow write: if false; // Change for admin system }
         match /events/{eventId} {
           allow read: if true;
           allow write: if false; // Change for admin system }
+        match /projects/{projectId} {
+          allow read: if true;
+          allow write: if false; // Change for admin system }